Aqtoni/ordering-app/README.md

-# NestJS MongoDB RabbitMQ Docker
+# NestJS MongoDB RabbitMQ Swagger Docker

 A microservices application using RabbitMQ as our message broker Application based on NestJS, where MongoDB a database.